rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Now I have two ideas to move forward with:

 1. Move projection state to documents
-2. Change event driver to make events return a new version of the source document
+2. Change event driver to make events return a new version of the document being edited instead of a projection

-How can I make tine progress to any of the two ideas?
+How can I make tiny progress to any of the two ideas?

 Changing how the driver work seems like a big task that is hard to do in small steps.
 But moving projection state to documents seems like something that could quite easily be done.

-## Move projection state into document
+## Move projection state into documents

 There are currently 3 types of documents: